MeteoSwiss-APN/pyflexplot/CONTRIBUTING.rst

    * - docs
      - Directory containing the documentation
    * - tests
      - Directory containing the tests.
-The directory structure in this folder is the same as in the source folder (pyflexplot).
+The directory structure in this folder is the same as in the source folder (src).
 For each file in the source folder, there is a file with the same name, but, with the prefix ``text_``.
-   * - pyflexplot
+   * - src
      - Source folder
    * - AUTHORS.rst
      - Contains information about the lead developer and contributors